nathalyusl/nathalyusl/README.md

 <br />

 Welcome to my profile!
-I am from Ecuador :ecuador:, currently studying to become a data analyst :woman_technologist:, any help is appreciated.
-I graduated in Foreign Trade :airplane:.
-I am interested in image recognition, if we are on the same tune I like to connect :sparkles:.
+I’m originally from Ecuador 🇪🇨 and currently based in the United States 🇺🇸.
+I am an aspiring Data Analyst and a woman passionate about technology and data 👩‍💻.
+I have a background in Foreign Trade ✈️ and I am currently developing my skills in data analytics.
+I’m especially interested in discovering patterns, finding meaningful insights, and understanding how data can support better decision-making.
+If we share similar interests, I would love to connect ✨.

  #### *Personal fact* :thought_balloon: